Business Apps

 if __name__ == "__main__":

-session_id = "support_session_01"
+session_id = "support-session-01"

-print("Support Chatbot Active.
+print("Support chatbot ready.
 Type 'quit' to exit.")

 while True:

-user_msg = input("\nCustomer: ").strip()
+message = input("\nCustomer: ").strip()

 print("Session closed.")